pinf-space/Genesis/README.md

   * `<PINF.Space.Authority.ID>` is:
     * A *hostname* or *ip* for **public** web spaces
     * A *hash* or *other* for **internal** spaces
+  * A `<PINF.Space.Authority.ID>` may:
+    * Enforce uniqueness and control if it tracks all spaces
+    * Attempt uniqueness and protect privacy if it does not track spaces

 Structures
 ----------